Performing Arts (Grades 6 & 7)

 Production (Fall Play & Spring Musical; Middle & Upper School Students)

 Each year, Westmark School's Performing Arts department produces a fall play and a spring musical.
 Rehearsals are held after school.
 Students may work as a cast member in each production (Crew is only for Upper School students).
 The fall play is around Mid-November and the spring musical is around the end of April each year.
 Auditions for the fall play are held at the beginning of each school year and auditions for the spring musical are held right after students return from winter break.

-At the middle school level, Westmark offers a quarterly arts rotation which enables students to experience several art forms throughout the school year.
-Middle school visual arts classes are hands-on studio classes designed to introduce students to foundational art concepts, and to explore a variety of media.
-Classes are divied into 6/7th grade mixed level classes, and 8th grade classes.
+At the Middle School, Westmark offers a quarterly arts rotation which enables students to experience several art forms throughout the school year.
+Middle School visual arts classes are hands-on studio classes designed to introduce students to foundational art concepts, and to explore a variety of media.
+Classes are divided into 6/7th grade mixed level classes, and 8th grade classes.
 At each level skill building assignments scaffold the skills necessary to complete more complex projects.
 A variety of projects provide experience with the related arts concepts and mediums – such as paint, collage, printmaking and sculpture.

 Student work is showcased at an annual Arts Showcase and at school events throughout the year.